-The synagogue was built at the end of the 14th century, probably following the example of the Old New Synagogue in Prague, built in 1270.
+Jews settled in Oleśnica after 1329, when they obtained the right to live, and soon after the privilege of building a synagogue.
+It was erected at the end of the 14th century, probably on the model of the Old-New Synagogue in Prague, built in 1270.
 When the Jews of Prague were accused of causing the plague, this resulted in their expulsion from Bohemia.
 Conrad I seized the opportunity by bringing valuable merchants, traders and craftsmen to his duchy.
 Settled in Oleśnica, already in 1389 Jews formed an independent commune, which was assigned a separate district in the northern part of the town.
 It is known that the princes of Oleśnica collected a special duty from them, for which they undertook to protect them.

-Jews from Oleśnica were expelled in 1535, after a great storm for which they were blamed.
-Synagogue building was changed into a warehouse and then into an arsenal.
+The Jews of Oleśnica were expelled in 1535 after a great storm for which they were blamed.
+The building of the synagogue was then changed into a warehouse and then into an arsenal.
 In 1695, the Protestants took over the former synagogue and rebuilt it into an Evangelical-Augsburg church dedicated to Christ the Savior.
 In 1730, the building burned down, but was rebuilt over the next four years.
 It was then rebuilt in the late Baroque style, the internal pillars were demolished and a wooden barrel vault was installed.
 Again, the building was renovated in 1968.